DylanPDao/c0323-code-solutions/node-process-argv/node-process-argv-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is the `process` object in a Node.js program?
+- What is the `process` object in a Node.js program? global object that is always available
 - How do you access the `process` object in a Node.js program?
+  It can also be explicitly accessed using require():

-- What is the data type of `process.argv` in Node.js?
+- What is the data type of `process.argv` in Node.js? an array containing the command line arguments

-- How do you access the command line arguments in a Node.js program?
+- How do you access the command line arguments in a Node.js program? argv[index]

 ## Notes